-For the past five years, watchOS has evolved from an extension of iOS into a standalone operating system with its own App Store.
+For the past seven years, watchOS has evolved from an extension of iOS into a standalone operating system with its own App Store.
 The relatively new platform has seen multiple large revisions since its launch and each update brings Apple Watch closer to becoming an independent device.

 Apple announced the Apple Watch and watchOS months ahead of their eventual release.
-The September 2014 iPhone keynote included a "one more thing" moment, showing off the Apple Watch for the first time.
+The September 2014 keynote included a "one more thing" moment, showing off the Apple Watch for the first time.
 The wearable finally launched in the spring of 2015 with an iPhone-dependent operating system.

 Apple built watchOS as an extension of iOS in both look and feel.
 Tapping and swiping gestures make up most of the software's interactions.
 The Digital Crown adds a physical scroll-wheel function.
 Iconography and interface elements take on rounded shapes for better presentation and readability on the tiny display.

 Apple Watch has matured into a sophisticated device, with fitness, health, and convenience driving the device's use case.

 First and foremost, Apple Watch is a fitness device.
 The Apple Watch tracks users' active calories burned, exercise time, and stand hours.